MartijnHoekstra2/IT-Handbook-guide2/Distributed File System (DFS.md

 ## Information
 1. Give authenticated users share permission and control access with NTFS permissions
+1. Enable deduplication on both servers if there are multi
 1. DFS Info
   1. DFS Namespaces (DFS-N) does not require DFS Replication (DFS-R) to work.
   1.